atsepkov/zen-proof-of-concept/README.md

 ## Endpoints

-- `GET /editor` – React JDM editor prefilled with a sample shipping rule that demonstrates a switch node for international logic, expression nodes for base rate and tariff calculations, and a JavaScript function for the error‑tolerant total cost.
+- `GET /editor` – React JDM editor prefilled with a sample shipping rule using expression nodes to compute base rates, tariffs, and totals from each part’s weight, cost, and origin country.
 It can load existing rules and publish updates to a local SQLite database.
 - `GET /analyze` – interactive page to define property ranges, generate sample parts (including `origin_country`), and run them through a ruleset via Zen Engine.
 The analyzer inspects the rule's input fields to prefill compatible